Visitor Resources During the COVID-19 Pandemic

-Summit County asks all residents and visitors to commit to these five actions to contain the spread of COVID-19.
+Summit County asks all residents and visitors to commit to these six actions to contain the spread of COVID-19.

 - I will maintain 6 feet of physical distance from other individuals.
 Physical distancing is one of the most effective prevention measures against COVID-19.
 It’s important to keep at least 6 feet of distance from anyone not in your own household, to the greatest extent possible.

 - I will wash my hands often, for at least 20 seconds.
 Hand washing is especially important after visiting public settings, and before eating or touching your face.
 If soap and water are not available, use a hand sanitizer that contains at least 60 percent alcohol.
 Find out more about hand washing and other strategies to protect yourself and others.

 - I will cover my face in public.
 Cloth face coverings are required in Summit County in all publicly accessible indoor spaces for everyone ages 3 and older; masks are also required outdoors whenever 6 feet of distance from other individuals may not possible.
 Face coverings are not a substitute for physical distancing.
 Find out more about face coverings.